Master's Programme in Art, Law and Business

-Art Business 1: Art Markets & Institutions (20 credits)
+Art Business 1: Art Markets and Institutions

-Art Business 2: Auctioneering and Art Marketing (20 credits)
+Art Business 2: Auctioneering and Art Marketing

-This module brings together theory and practice, academic analysis and direct professional practice.It develops both practical and critical understanding of the process of preparing for an auction from the point of consignment through preparation to the management of the event itself, focusing on the role of the catalogue.
+This module brings together theory and practice, academic analysis and direct professional practice.It develops both a practical and critical understanding of the process of preparing for an auction, from the point of consignment through to the management of the event itself, focusing on the role of the catalogue.

-Art Business 3: Art Market Developments (10 credits)
+Art Business 3: Art Market Developments

-This module fosters creative application of theoretical knowledge of art markets and a synthesis of academic, practical and professional experience gained within diverse art world contexts.
+This module fosters creative application of theoretical knowledge of art markets and synthesis of academic, practical and professional experience gained within diverse art world contexts.
 It is designed to present and discuss the latest dynamics in the art markets, providing a critical understanding of the role played by external factors in determining changes in the art market, with particular reference to art as an investment vehicle, the introduction of IT technologies in the art market, and the emergence of new markets.

-The lecture and seminar component is complemented by interactions with professionals from the financial world and from Christie’s auction house, as well as international study visits to emerging markets.
+The lecture and seminar component is complemented by interactions with professionals from the financial world and Christie’s auction house, as well as international study visits to emerging markets.

-Single Object Catalogue (20 credits)
+Single Object Catalogue